 O’Leno State Park and neighboring River Rise Preserve State Park have over 20 miles of hiking, biking and equestrian trails between them.
 Some of the best hiking in the state of Florida can be found here with trails that traverse 18 different natural communities.

-For biking and hikers interested in longer treks, the Paraner’s Branch Trail loops through the park for nearly four miles.
-Discover a number of different natural communities and several sinkhole ponds which provide a window into the Santa Fe River’s underground travels.
+For biking and hikers interested in longer treks, the Paraner’s Branch Trail loops through the park for nearly 4 miles.
+Discover a number of different natural communities and several sinkhole ponds that provide a window into the Santa Fe River’s underground travels.
 The peaceful solitude along Paraner’s Branch Trail provides excellent opportunities for wildlife viewing of species from turtles to hawks.

 But wait, there’s more!
 The Dogwood Trail meanders through the upland forests along the park drive, and the Limestone Trail leads to an abandoned limerock quarry that played a significant role in providing building materials for construction during the CCC era.
-There's so much to explore here at O'Leno State Park, so whether you are biking, walking or riding, come out to the park and experience the best nature that Florida has to offer!
+There's much to explore at O'Leno State Park, so whether you are biking, walking or riding, experience the best nature that Florida has to offer.